OfficeDev/outlook-dev-docs/docs/add-ins/activation-rules.md

  >
  > The **FormType** attribute applies to activation rules in the manifest v1.1 but is not defined in **VersionOverrides** v1.0.
 So it can't be used when [ItemIs](https://docs.microsoft.com/javascript/office/manifest/rule#itemis-rule) is used in the **VersionOverrides** node.

 The following table lists the types of rules that are available.
-You can find more information following the table and in the specified articles under [Create Outlook Add-ins for read forms](read-scenario.md).
+You can find more information following the table and in the specified articles under [Create Outlook add-ins for read forms](read-scenario.md).

 <br/>